Sandbox¶

 Managing Sandboxes with SandboxService¶

-SandboxService provides a unified sandbox management interface, allowing management of sandbox environments for different user sessions through session_id and user_id.
-Using SandboxService lets you better control the lifecycle of a sandbox and enables sandbox reuse.
+SandboxService provides a unified sandbox management interface, enabling management of sandbox environments across different user sessions via session_id and user_id.
+Using SandboxService lets you better control a sandbox’s lifecycle and enables sandbox reuse.

 from agentscope_runtime.engine.services.sandbox import SandboxService